-- 18.1 Any person who has identified or witnessed conduct by a Member that the person reasonably believes, in good faith, is in contravention of this Bylaw may file a formal complaint in accordance with the following procedure: - a) all complaints shall be made in writing and shall be dated and signed by an identifiable individual; - all complaints shall be addressed to the Investigator and Council may, in the case of any complaint, either appoint an Investigator, or investigate such complaint itself; - c) the complaint must set out reasonable and probable grounds for the allegation that the Member has contravened this Bylaw, including a detailed description of the facts, as they are known, giving rise to the allegation;
+- 19.1 Any person who has identified or witnessed conduct by a Member that the person reasonably believes, in good faith, is in contravention of this Bylaw may file a formal complaint in accordance with the following procedure: - a) all complaints shall be made in writing, dated, signed by an identifiable individual, and submitted to the City Manager for processing; - b) complaints must be addressed to the Mayor, or in the event the complaint is regarding the Mayor, the Acting Mayor; - c) the City Manager will advise the Mayor or Acting Mayor of the complaint and the matter will be brought before closed Council for adjudication; - d) in the case of any complaint, Council may choose to appoint an Investigator (internal or external), or investigate such complaint itself; - e) the complaint must set out reasonable and probable grounds for the allegation that the Member has contravened this Bylaw, including a detailed description of the facts, as they are known, giving rise to the allegation; - f) if the facts, as reported, include the name of one or more Members who are alleged to be responsible for the breach of this Bylaw, the Member or Members concerned shall receive a copy of the complaint submitted to the Investigator and be given the opportunity to provide an initial response to the complaint, prior to the decision being made as to whether to investigate, pursuant to section 19.1(g); - g) upon receipt of a complaint under this Bylaw, the Investigator shall review the complaint, including any initial response by the Member who is the subject of the complaint, and decide whether to proceed to investigate the complaint.
+If the Investigator is of the opinion that a complaint is frivolous, vexatious, or is not made in good faith, or that there are no grounds or insufficient grounds for pursuing an investigation, the Investigator may choose not to investigate or, if already commenced, may terminate any investigation, or may dispose of the complaint in a summary manner.
+In that event, the complainant and Council, if Council is not the Investigator, shall be notified of the Investigator's decision; - h) if the Investigator decides to investigate the complaint, the Investigator shall take such steps as may be considered appropriate, which may include seeking legal advice.
+All proceedings of the Investigator regarding the investigation shall be confidential; - if the Investigator is not Council, the Investigator shall, upon conclusion of the investigation, provide the Council and the Member who is the subject of the complaint, the results of the investigation for Council's consideration, including any decision or imposition of a sanction and, if Council is the Investigator and decides to investigate pursuant to section 18.1(g), such investigation shall be conducted pursuant to section 18.1(j);

-- d) if the facts, as reported, include the name of one or more Members who are alleged to be responsible for the breach of this Bylaw, the Member or Members concerned shall receive a copy of the complaint submitted to the Investigator and be given the opportunity to provide an initial response to the complaint, prior to the decision being made as to whether to investigate, pursuant to section 18.1(e); - e) upon receipt of a complaint under this Bylaw, the Investigator shall review the complaint, including any initial response by the Member who is the subject of the complaint, and decide whether to proceed to investigate the complaint.
-If the Investigator is of the opinion that a complaint is frivolous, vexatious, or is not made in good faith, or that there are no grounds or insufficient grounds for conducting an investigation, the Investigator may choose not to investigate or, if already commenced, may terminate any investigation, or may dispose of the complaint in a summary manner.
-In that event, the complainant and Council, if Council is not the Investigator, shall be notified of the Investigator's decision; - f) if the Investigator decides to investigate the complaint, the Investigator shall take such steps as may be considered appropriate, which may include seeking legal advice.
-All proceedings of the Investigator regarding the investigation shall be confidential; - g) if the Investigator is not Council, the Investigator shall, upon conclusion of the investigation, provide the Council and the Member who is the subject of the complaint, the results of the Investigator's investigation for Council's consideration, including any decision or imposition of a sanction and if Council is the Investigator and decides to investigate pursuant to section 18.1(f), such investigation shall be conducted pursuant to section 18.1(h) below; - h) a Member who is the subject of an investigation shall be afforded procedural fairness, including an opportunity to respond to the allegations at the time of receipt by Council of the Investigator's report, where Council is not the Investigator and in any event before Council deliberates and makes any decision or any sanction is imposed; and - i) a Member who is the subject of an investigation is entitled to be represented by legal counsel at the Council meeting where any decision is to be made or any sanction may be imposed, at the City's expense once, and subsequently, at the Member's sole expense, unless Council has, in advance, agreed to be responsible for such legal costs.
+- j) a Member who is the subject of an investigation shall be afforded procedural fairness, including an opportunity to respond to the allegations at the time of receipt by Council of the Investigator's report, where Council is not the Investigator and in any event before Council deliberates and makes any decision or any sanction is imposed; and - k) a Member who is the subject of an investigation is entitled to be represented by legal counsel at the Council meeting where any decision is to be made or any sanction may be imposed, at the City's expense once, and subsequently, at the Member's sole expense, unless Council has, in advance, agreed to be responsible for such legal costs.

-19. Compliance and Enforcement
+20. Compliance and Enforcement